-With Survivor Trivia your crowd must answer every question correctly in order to advance to the next question and ultimately win.
+With Survivor Trivia, your crowd must answer every question correctly in order to advance to the next question and ultimately win.
 If a player answers a question incorrectly or not within the time allotted for each question, they are eliminated and cannot win.

 Absolutely.
 When you create a new Survivor Trivia Game, we put our Survivor Trivia logo and backgrounds on your game as a default.
 Our Classroom Plan lets you update the logo of any of your Trivia Games and also change the background to one of our existing backgrounds.
-You can also upload a custom background on the Projector View and Mobile View if you're a Conference Plan subscriber (or higher).
+You can also upload a custom background on the Presentation View and Participant View if you're a Conference Plan subscriber (or higher).
 You can also update the URL that the crowd uses to join your game to any custom URL you prefer for your brand, company, or client.
 The entire game can be customized for your event or company.
-More information on customizing is available in this article Conference Plan Features Explained
+More information on customizing is available in this article: Conference Plan Features Explained

 Yes!
 There's an advanced setting called Allow Eliminated Players To Keep Answering? that you can enable.
 This makes it so eliminated players can continue playing along while not being able to win.
 Sometimes it's no fun to get kicked out of the game!
 You can also disable this setting so players are truly prevented from answering further questions if they answer incorrectly or run out of time (a la HQ).

 Yes!
 There's an advanced setting called Always Show A Winner(s)? that you can enable.
-This makes it so that at the end of your game if you have no players that answered every question correct, the winners will be displayed as the player(s) who answered the most questions correct.
+This makes it so that at the end of your game if you have no players that answered every question correctly, the winners will be displayed as the player(s) who answered the most questions correctly.
 This setting makes it so you don't end up with a game with no survivors or winners.
 Disabling this setting will cause you to have no winners if no one answered every question correctly.

 If a player joins late, they can still play and they won't be eliminated until they answer a question incorrectly.
 However, they won't be listed as a "Survivor" on the leaderboard unless they answer all questions correctly.
 So if a player joins late, they cannot be listed as a "Winning Survivor" at the end of the game.
-Or if you have "Always Show A Winner(s)" turned on, this will show the Winning Survivors as whichever player(s) answered the most questions correctly (in case you didn't have any players that answered every question correct).
-If a player joins late, they still may be able to fall into that group but they would have to answer the same amount of questions correct as the player(s) who answered the most correct, which is unlikely.
+Or if you have "Always Show A Winner(s)" turned on, this will show the Winning Survivors as whichever player(s) answered the most questions correctly (in case you didn't have any players that answered every question correctly).
+If a player joins late, they still may be able to fall into that group but they would have to answer the same amount of questions correctly as the player(s) who answered the most correctly, which is unlikely.

 Survivor Trivia is more about inclusion and engagement versus not allowing players to join in on the fun because they were late.
-But we still want to make sure a late player cannot win.
+However, we still want to make sure a late player cannot win.

 You may also enable additional "lead capture" fields such as last name, email, address, etc. But at a minimum, a nickname must be input by each player to join the Trivia Game.
 You cannot play a Trivia Game anonymously.

-Because every player enters at least a nickname, you can enable the Survivors List at any time during your game (e.g. after each question, at the end of the game, etc.) to display the real-time live list of all players who are still "Survivors" (i.e. have answered every question correctly and in time) on both the Projector View and the Mobile View (e.g. player devices).
+Because every player enters at least a nickname, you can enable the Survivors List at any time during your game (e.g. after each question, at the end of the game, etc.) to display the real-time live list of all players who are still "Survivors" (i.e. have answered every question correctly and in time) on both the Presentation View and the Participant View (e.g. player devices).
 You can also view the rankings privately at all times in the "Rankings" tab on the Experience Dashboard.

-The winner(s) are whichever players are still listed on the Survivor's List at the end of your game.
+The winner(s) are whichever players are still listed on the final Survivor's List at the end of your game.

 Because Survivor Trivia is a survivor-mode trivia format, players keep playing as long as they answer every question correctly and don't run out of time to answer a question.
 At the end of your trivia game's questions, your game may have more than one survivor (or winner).
 If you want to only have one winner, you'll need to add enough questions with sufficient difficulty to eliminate all players down to one remaining survivor.
 On our Premium Plans, you can add up to 100 questions per Survivor Mode Trivia Game.
 However, you can also eliminate every player in this process.
 In this case, you'll have to show the winners as the Survivors from the previous question or state that the game had no single winner.

 Survivor Trivia can support teams of players when using Crowdpurr's Basic Team Mode.
 Enabling this mode allows tables or teams to join with only one person from the team acting on their behalf joining the Trivia game.
-That person enters a team name versus an individual name and then plays on behalf of the team.
+That person enters a team name versus an individual player name and then plays on behalf of the team.
 The Rankings will then show the team rankings and points versus individual rankings and points.

 Crowdpurr also offers an Advanced Team Mode that allows players to play both individually and as teams and review the performance for both, but this mode only supports Points Mode and Percentage Correct Mode Trivia.